Amending Your Crash Report in Durham

 After a car accident occurs, if the police are summoned, a police officer will respond to the scene and conduct an investigation into the facts and details involved in the accident.

 The officer will record the findings in a document known as the NC DMV-349 form, or “crash report.”
-The crash report includes information pertaining to the drivers involved, their vehicles, their insurance information and any relevant information about the mechanics and circumstances leading up to the accident.
-For more information on crash reports, please read Understanding Your Accident Report.
+The crash report includes information pertaining to the drivers involved, their vehicles, their insurance information, and any relevant information about the mechanics and circumstances leading up to the accident.

 It’s common that one or both drivers in an accident will open a claim, either with the other driver’s insurance company or with their own, for personal injury or property damage.
 Despite the fact that crash reports are generally not admissible in open court, the crash report for your accident will inevitably be one of the most important pieces of evidence you have.
 It will be analyzed heavily by the insurance adjuster assigned to your claim, and it could be helpful in determining the eventual outcome of your claim.
 With this in mind, it is of the utmost importance that the crash report be as accurate as possible in order to allow a complete and equitable resolution of your claim.